ABOUT

 33-2, Odori Minami, Obihiro, Hokkaido, 080-0010, Japan

-PRINCIPAL SHAREHOLDERSWoven by Toyota, Inc.
+PRINCIPAL SHAREHOLDERSWoven by Toyota

 Marubeni Corporation